vindex10/cicliminds/README.md

     - **subtract reference** — hide the reference histogram, and subtract it from all the consequent ones
     - **normalize histograms** - when the reference time range differs from the sliding window size, histograms will need to be normalized in order to be comparable
+* Model weights.
+Select one or several model weights that will be applied to models during aggregation.
+In this case, models that are not listed in weights file will get weight `0`.
 * Sliding window parameters (measured in point on the time axis):
     - **reference window size** - initial histogram can be produced on the larger time range than consequent ones
     - **sliding window size** - width of the window that will slide, to produce consequent histograms